student-to-software-engineer/student-to-software-engineer/README.md

 ## Contributing

 This is a living project!
-If you're a student, grad, mentor, or professional with advice to share, we’d love your help expanding the content.
+If you're a student, grad, mentor, or professional we'd love to hear your feedback, suggestions, or contributions.

-Feel free to open an issue or submit a pull request.
+For content suggestions, typos, or  grammar fixes, feel free to open an issue or submit a pull request on [GitHub](https://github.com/student-to-software-engineer/student-to-software-engineer/issues).

+To ask questions, give feedback, or discuss the content with the goal of improving it, please join the [Discord](https://discord.gg/mpRAUfdFSd) and open a feedback thread.

 ## License